Experience Transat

 Share the article

-To truly feel the heartbeat of the old town and appreciate its most attractive historical monuments, venture out to explore its narrow streets, cafes, restaurants and boutiques.
+To truly immerse yourself in the old town’s vibrant pulse and admire its most stunning historical monuments, wander through its charming narrow streets, lively cafes, acclaimed restaurants, and unique boutiques.

-From the Saint-Michel to the Saint-Pierre neighbourhoods, don’t miss these architectural masterpieces:
+From the Saint-Michel to the Saint-Pierre neighborhoods, make sure to seek out these architectural masterpieces:

-• Grosse Cloche, a remnant of Bordeaux’s ancient ramparts
+• Grosse Cloche: A powerful remnant of Bordeaux’s ancient ramparts.

-• Place du Parlement, lined with 18th-century buildings
+• Place du Parlement: Lined with elegant 18th-century buildings.

 Cité du vin - voyage à Bordeaux / Bordeaux travel guide